Flagstaff Arizona

 - Drive Historic Route 66 through Flagstaff

-- Visit Lowell Observatory
+- Experience stargazing and astronomy at Lowell Observatory

-- Tour Walnut Canyon National Monument
+- Explore Walnut Canyon National Monument

 - Visit Wupatki National Monument

-- Explore Sunset Crater Volcano National Monument
+- See the volcanic landscape at Sunset Crater Volcano National Monument

 - Take a day trip to the Grand Canyon South Rim